Executive Staff Biographies

 In addition to his duties as Sheriff, he serves as Vice-Chair for the Nevada Commission on Homeland Security, Chairman of the Nevada High-Intensity Drug Trafficking Area program, past President of the Nevada Sheriffs’ & Chiefs’ Association, Chairman of the State of Nevada Network (SONNet) and on the Board of Directors of Leadership in the Counter Terrorism Alumni Association.

 Undersheriff Tim Kuzanek

-Undersheriff Tim Kuzanek began his service with the Washoe County Sheriff’s Office in 1993.
-Since then, he has gained line and command experience in all three of the Office’s bureaus: Detention, Operations and Administration.
+Undersheriff Kuzanek began his service with the Washoe County Sheriff’s Office in 1993.
+During his career he gained Executive, Command and Line experience in all Sheriff’s Office Bureaus which include Detention, Operations, Special Operations and Administration.

-He is a graduate of the University of Louisville’s Southern Police Institute’s 124th Administrative Officers Course as well as the Police Executive Leadership Undergraduate Program and was named as a “Dean’s Scholar” for the fall semester of 2010 by the Department of Justice Administration College of Arts and Science, University of Louisville.
+He is a graduate of the University of Louisville’s Southern Police Institute’s Administrative Officers Course and the Police Executive Leadership Program where he was named as a “Dean’s Scholar” by the Department of Justice Administration, College of Arts and Science, University of Louisville.

-Undersheriff Tim Kuzanek has the distinct honor of being Honorably Commissioned into the Order of “Kentucky Colonels” since September 16, 2010.
+Undersheriff Tim Kuzanek also has the distinct honor of being Honorably Commissioned into the Order of “Kentucky Colonels.”